Nations have their own heart. Their citizens are attached to their nationality, their traditions, and their culture.

 When foreigners arrive in a new country as settlers they tend to congregate together.
 They form quartiers and neighborhoods.
 Often a whole shopping area will be overseen by one ethnic group.
 The reason for this is because people of the same ethnic origin feel more comfortable among there own, even if there are wrong-doings.
 They even take care of conflict, their own way, among themselves.
 This is the ethnic deep-rootedness we’re discussing in this post.People of the same ethnic origin feel more comfortable among there own.
 They even take care of conflict, their own way, among themselves.
 This is the reality of ethnic deep-rootedness.
 Click To Tweet

 If HOME rulership in many countries around the world were what it should be, multiple millions of migrated people, originally from those countries, would return home immediately.
 People want to be reunited with their own family, extended families, ethnic groups.
 They want to bear the burdens and especially enjoy the benefits of their own deep-seated ethnic culture.
 That is the nature of human society and social relationships.

-This blog post is an excerpt from chapter 12.11 of the book Audit of the Universe.
+This blog post is an excerpt from chapter 6.11 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe if you want.
 Your gift is a free pdf of Inventory of the Universe and a free pdf of Answering the Big Questions in Life

 Learn how to play Take Inventory – The Interconnectivity Game (free) that nourishes your neurons and is taking the world by storm.
 Play a round with family and friends.
 View the above videos and use the tags at the end of this blog for dozens of ideas to play Take Inventory – The Game.

 See the index of the book Inventory of the Universe to find a specific chapter and read it online.